ramialkawadri/Brainy-docs/docs/sidebar.md

 on your disk, which can help you share your notes.
 To do this, click on the three dots and then click on **Export**.
 You can import files similarly.

+1. **Remembering Expanded and Collapsed State**: The program will remember which files were expanded and which were collapsed during your last session and will retain the state even after restart.
+This helps maintain your workflow and allows you to pick up right where you left off next time you use the program.

 ## Shortcuts

 A set of shortcuts has been added to the editor to make the process of navigation